epezent/implot/README.md

 Consult `implot_demo.cpp` for a comprehensive example of ImPlot's features.

+## Interactive Demo

+An online version of the demo is hosted [here](https://traineq.org/implot_demo/src/implot_demo.html).
+You can view the plots and the source code that generated them.
+Note that this demo may not always be up to date and is not as performant as a desktop implementation, but it should give you a general taste of what's possible with ImPlot.
+Special thanks to [pthom](https://github.com/pthom) for creating and hosting this!

 ## Integration

 1) Add `implot.h`, `implot_internal.h`, `implot.cpp`, `implot_items.cpp` and optionally `implot_demo.cpp` to your sources.
 Alternatively, you can get ImPlot using [vcpkg](https://github.com/microsoft/vcpkg/tree/master/ports/implot).